The Basics of Life Insurance

 How does life insurance work?

-When you purchase life insurance, you enter into a contract with a life insurance company that agrees to pay a death benefit to your spouse, children or other beneficiary you choose.
+When you purchase life insurance, you enter into a contract with a life insurance company that agrees to pay a death benefit to your beneficiary, which can be your spouse, children or anyone you choose.
 In exchange, you make payments to the insurance company.
 These payments are also known as your premiums — and the amount is based on a number of factors including your age, gender, medical history and the amount of life insurance you purchase.

 Types of life insurance